nodejs/readable-stream/README.md

     Stability: 1 - Experimental

-An exploration of a new kind of readable streams for Node.js
+A new kind of readable streams for Node.js

 This is an abstract class designed to be extended.
 It also provides a `wrap` method that you can use to provide the simpler readable API for